-A review of Sapporo Coat
+A review of Papercut Patterns Nova Coat and Jacket

 So we got tickets to the Munich Opera Festival this July and that meant a) I need something a bit smarter than my usual opera-going getup and b) I have no money left.
 I had a dream of a sheer jacket that would look kind of interesting but would be packable and cool.
 I like cocoon shapes and that led me to Sapporo.
 I’ve just started sewing again after a 15 year break.
 So, having managed a t shirt and a pair of pyjama shorts, what better to try next…